-However, navigating switchbacks can be challenging for some hikers due to their winding nature and longer distance compared to a direct route.
+However, navigating switchbacks can be challenging for some hikers due to their winding nature and longer distance than a direct route.

 Switchbacks are a common design feature in hiking trails.
 They are zigzagging paths that traverse steep slopes, making it easier for hikers to ascend or descend the hill without overexerting themselves.

-The benefits of switchbacks are numerous and include preserving the natural environment by minimizing soil erosion and protecting fragile ecosystems.
+The benefits of switchbacks include preserving the natural environment by minimizing soil erosion and protecting fragile ecosystems.

 This design helps to break the trail’s elevation gain into smaller, more manageable sections while reducing overall stress on the hiker’s joints and muscles.